micromaomao/blog/content/linux-ick/en.md

 </style>

 Notice that the program doesn't really try to do anything fancy (at least not externally visible) between `read` and `write` &ndash; all it does is spin some numbers around in its own memory, then spits out &lsquo;Correct&rsquo; plus the flag, or &lsquo;Nope&rsquo; if the guess was wrong.
 This means that, in theory, if we can perfectly restore the program's memory and register states<footnote>
-Technically there's not all of the state a program could rely on or change, even without issuing any syscalls.
+Technically this is not all of the state a program could rely on or change, even without issuing any syscalls.
 For example, it can use the raw `rdtsc` assembly instruction to measure the current time, and deduce if it's being tricked.
 But in this case restoring registers and memory alone works well enough.
 </footnote>, we can instantly start trying a different input, then another one in 10us (when I ran it fast enough often it finishes within 5), and so on until we find the right number.
 Without the overhead of even forking another process, this has the potential to be a lot faster &ndash; we're basically turning the whole input validation process into a `for` loop!
 It's just that the &lsquo;`for`&rsquo; in this case is outside the program. <img src="./hehe.png" alt="Hehe" class="emoji">

 ## What if we get the kernel to try numbers for us?